-The Bar Convent was established in 1686 by Frances Bedingfield, an early member of Mary Ward’s Institute, in response to Sir Thomas Gascoigne's words, "We must have a school for our daughters."
+We were established in 1686 by Frances Bedingfield, an early member of Mary Ward’s institute.
+The £450 it took to build was donated by Sir Thomas Gascoigne, who said, "We must have a school for our daughters."

-The community ran the school for 299 years, until in 1985 it was transferred to the Diocese of Middlesbrough to form part of the new comprehensive school system as All Saints Catholic school.
+The community ran the school for 299 years, until in 1985 it was transferred to the Diocese of Middlesbrough.

-The Bar Convent is still home to Mary Ward's religious order, the Congregation of Jesus, and the Grade I listed buildings remain open to the public as an Exhibition, Shop and Café, with a 20-bedroom Guest House and Conferencing Facilities, all run by the Bar Convent Trust.
+Today, The Bar Convent is still home to sisters of Mary Ward's religious order, the Congregation of Jesus.
+The Grade I Listed buildings are open to the public, welcoming those of all faiths and none.

 Our thanks to Sr Patricia Harriss CJ for her invaluable contribution to this page.